Syllabus of Errors

-The purpose of the Syllabus was not to explain in depth, but only to summarize each error briefly and to refer to the corresponding papal documents which define and explicate in detail.
-These detailed documents are essential for understanding the pope's view.

-History

-On 8 December 1864, the Feast of the Immaculate Conception, the Holy See under Pope Pius IX issued the Syllabus of Errors, a compilation of what the Catholic Church believed to be heresies in the philosophical and political realm.
-It listed them, and referred to older Church documents previously issued on these matters.
+The documents referenced by the Syllabus were intended to be a rebuttal of liberalism, modernism, moral relativism, secularization, and the political emancipation of Europe from the tradition of Catholic monarchies but some relate to specific nations.

 Summary

+A cover letter by Cardinal Antonelli notes that Pope Pius IX had ordered the creation of the list, in case some Bishops had not read all his recent allocutions, speeches or encyclicals.

 The Syllabus is made up of phrases and paraphrases from earlier papal documents, along with index references to them, presenting a list of "condemned propositions".
-The Syllabus does not explain why each particular proposition is wrong, but cites earlier documents considering each subject.
+The Syllabus does not explain why each particular proposition is wrong, but cites the earlier document considering each subject.
+The ideas of Juan Donoso Cortés helped shape the content of the Syllabus.

-The Syllabus is divided into ten sections of 80 propositions which condemn various errors about the following topics:
+The Syllabus is divided into ten sections on the following topics: